Skip to Content

 Paint the flour sack napkins until the entire surface is covered with the pattern.

-I love the faded vintage tile look of the fabric.
+I love the fabric’s faded vintage tile look.
 I’ve also included a video tutorial at the end of this post.

 Flower Sack napkins with painted design for a Italian style tableware.